Meta-chan/ironic_library/README.md

  - The library does not claim to be full or serious.
  - The library does not claim to be new.
 I am sure that it's functionality was already implemented numerous times.
  - The library does not use any interpretable languages, it is fully native.
  - The library is old-fashioned.
-You will see a lot of C-style typecasts but no *std* code.
+You will see a lot of C-style typecasts and very little *std* code.
- - There is no code in headers.
-Only definitions.

 ###### P.S.
 My code is not dirty, it is alternatively clean.